Joshua earned an MBA from USF and writes mostly about software and technology.

 Takt Time Category 2 = 26,250 min. / 12,500 = 2.1 min. per unit.
 On average, the company needs to complete 1 unit every 2.1 mins.

 Neither category is meeting the time it takes to complete each process so overtime will need to be scheduled and backlogging will occur.

 Using calculated takt times effectively can make production lines operate with greater efficiency.
 Waste can potentially be eliminated, and it will be easier to complete production planning as a result.
 Listed below are the key benefits to takt time implementation.

 Reduction of Overproduction – With this type of production planning, you can produce more as needed, therefore allowing you to meet customer demand and reduce the amount of inventory stocked on the shelf.

 Manages Overtime – After implementing takt time you should be producing products on a more consistent basis and can reduce the costs of overtime.

-Easier Planning – Since it will be easier to predict your output based understanding your shift requirement for the following work week should prove to be easier due to a more stable schedule.
+Easier Planning – Since it will be easier to predict your output based on understanding your shift requirements for the following work week planning should prove to be easier due to a more stable schedule.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.